XinRC/CS-2124/lectures/lecture7/README.md

 2. Memory leaks are horrible - it takes up a lot of space in the heap - never lose the address of an item on the heap.
 This means to make sure to keep a pointer pointing at the address and make sure to delete the item in the heap when you are done with it.
 3. If a pointer is pointing at an item that no longer exist in the heap, be sure to set the pointer equal to `nullptr`.
 4. It is advised to not use multiple (2+) pointers pointing at the same memory address.

+### Smart Pointers

+Instead of using the tedious regular pointers for dynamic memory management, the new and safer way of working with pointers is through the use of "smart pointers."
+There are three types of smart pointers, `unique_ptr`, `shared_ptr`, and `weak_ptr` - though we will only focus on `unique_ptr` since it is most like the generic pointers we will be working with.
+Do note for smart pointers, you must also have the header for it: `#include <memory>` to be able to use them.

+Smart pointers automatically prevent memory leaks and make memory management much safer.
+For the case of `unique_ptr`, it is an **exclusive** ownership (only one pointer can own that memory), and it cannot be copied.
+Like any other smart pointer, it is automatically deleted when it is out of scope.
+The syntax for the unique pointer is:
+`unique_ptr<DataType> variableName = make_unique<DataType>(Parameters);`

+Just to briefly go over `shared_ptr`, unlike the `unique_ptr`, multiple pointers can own the same object and it is only automatically deleted when the last shared_ptr is detroyed - likewise is **is** copyable.
+For the shared pointer, the syntax is: `shared_ptr<DataType> variableName = make_shared<DataType>(Parameters);`